kudybson/health-check-infrastructure/keycloak/README.md

 Group-Role mappings:
 ![img3.png](docs/img/img_3.png)

-ensure that all groups ale related to proper mappings and users, sample contains only example for admin
+Ensure that all groups ale related to proper mappings and users, sample contains only example for admin

 User-Group mappings: